Glass fusing taster lesson

 · Creating individual pieces as gifts for friends and family.

 So why not get in touch?
 Book now for a friend or, better still, book for yourself and a friend and then you can arrange a date and time to suit you both.
 A craft lesson makes a great unusual gift for a fun creative activity to do together.
 You can get in contact to arrange a date and time that would suit.
 I am fairly flexible for evenings or some daytime slots.
+I also have some small group class dates set for the summer and will offer more in the autumn - 17th July 6-8pm, 14th Aug 10-12am, 29th Aug 6-8pm.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.